Thank you for using the OKIE811 Web Portal to enter locate requests!

-- We may verify or edit an abbreviation if it is not familiar or widely used.
+- We may verify or edit an abbreviation or character if it is not familiar or widely used.

 - A description of the property is always helpful to locators and may be required in some instances.
 Example: Red, two-story house, White house with blue shutters, White pipe fence at entry, etc.

 - If dig site is at an oil field location and part of the driving directions include: “East/West/North/South into…” Please provide distance how far into the location, to well head, or to tank battery (whichever is applicable).
 Oil field locations may not always be right off the road or seen on our maps.
 If the location is indeed right off the side of the road, please indicate: “East/West/North/South side of the road.”
 If an entire pad location needs to be located, please include the size of the pad…Example: pad is 300ft by 300ft